praveenjune17/Summarize_or_translate_using_transformers/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;)[Text generation using BERT](https://arxiv.org/pdf/1902.09243v2.pdf)
 b)Beam-search and topk_topp filtering to generate text ,[Refer](https://huggingface.co/blog/how-to-generate)
 c)Used Huggingface's Transformers library for tokenization and to extract BERT embeddings
-d)Mixed precision policy enabled training
+d)Gradient accumulation and Mixed precision policy enabled training
 e)BERT score, BLEU and ROUGE for evaluation
 f)sanity_check.py script to test the components of the architecture
 h)Use the trained model to visualize the embeddings of the source and target sentences in the valdiation dataset using helper_scripts/visualize_sentence_embeddings.py